DevOpsBootcamp/website/source/operating-systems.rst

     The general diagram, from **you -> hardware**, looks like this:

 - **User Interface:** What you interact with.
+Window Managers for instance.
 - **Application Layer:** What developers use to make software run.
 - **Kernel:** *The Core of the OS*.
 Makes communication between hardware and applications sane.
 - **Hardware:** What does the actual computations.
+The thing your keyboard is plugged into.

 .. ifnotslides::

-    The OS is what we call the middle two parts (Kernel and Application Layer) of that list.
-The **Kernel** is the core of the OS that can vary in size.
-    Some kernels are small (microkernels) while others are far-reaching (monolithic), each implements some amount of API between hardware and application, but it depends how much a given kernel takes responsiblity for based on what the developers want to be responsible for.
+    The two middle parts (The Kernel and the Application Layer) of the diagram are often put together and called an Operating System.
+However, the scope of each layer is one of Computer Science's oldest and most contentious philosophical debates. *Microkernels* such as Mach and MINIX only implement a bare minimum interface to bridge the gap between software and hardware.
+In a Microkernel, software such as device drivers and file systems are separate from the kernel, and instead run in the Application Layer.
+On the other hand, *Monolithic Kernels* such as Linux include drivers, file systems, and other software as a part of the kernel.

 Types of Operating Systems